-- 1 Open System Preferences. - 2 Click the Software Update icon and follow the onscreen instructions. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to www.apple.com/macosx.
+- 1 Choose Apple (> System Preferences. - 2 Click the Software Update icon and follow the instructions on the screen. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to www.apple.com/macosx.

-Reinstalling the Software That Came with Your MacBook
+Reinstalling the Software That Came with Your MacBook Pro

-You can use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
+Use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
 You can choose "Archive and Install," which saves your existing files and settings, or "Erase and Install," which erases all your data.